 Step 4: Submit your revised syllabus.

-Submit a revised syllabus that includes a course schedule outlining all OER readings, assignments and course materials by January 30, 2019 to the Textbook Affordability Committee for review.
+Submit a revised syllabus that includes a course schedule outlining all OER readings, assignments and course materials by June 15, 2020 to the OER Review Committee.

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • email@example.com